mdurande/coarse-grained-anisotropy-and-size-using-FFT/README.md

 Param.strel = 4;                % Parameter to fill the holes in the thresholded spectrum

 ```
+### How results are stored

+In your results folder, you will find tiff images, showing the results of the deformation calculation, superimposed or not with the image
+A screenshot of the gui with the finalparameter chosen is also saved.
+Finally, you will also find two '*.mat' files one is
+'Param.mat', where all the parameters used for the analysis has been saved, and the most important one Results.mat.
+If you load again this file in matlab, you will find a variable Results which is a structure, with the following field:
+- Regl: number of subimages analyzed
+- Posi: X and Y positions of the analyzed regions
+- ci: number of time points
+- numX: number of X positions
+- numY: number of Y positions
+- im_regav stored the information on deformation and size, it is also a structure with fields:
+	- spect: Fourier spectrum if it has been chosen to be store (careful, it may take a lot of space on disk)
+	- M: Inertia matrix in the Fourier Space
+	- S: Deformation calculated from the inertia matrix
+	- angS: Angle of the deformation with the x axis calculated from the inertia matrix
+	- Se: Deformation obtained from the ellipse fit
+	- angSe : angle of the deformation with the xaxis  obtained from the ellipse fit
+	- a: major axis of the ellipse of cell's shape in direct space
+	- b: minor axis of the ellipse of cell's shape in direct space

 ### If you spot problems, email me please :-) !